opensearch-project/k-NN/benchmarks/osb/README.md

 3. Wait for cluster to be green
 4. Ingest data set into the cluster
 5. Refresh the index
-6Run queries from data set against the cluster
+6. Run queries from data set against the cluster

 #### Parameters